Mirxa27/Newomen-Mental-Health-Platform-Development-9827/README.md

 - **Authentication**: Secure session management
 - **Data Privacy**: No sensitive data stored locally
 - **HTTPS**: Secure communication protocols

+### Multi-Factor Authentication
+1. Call `/api/mfa/setup` with your access token to generate a secret and QR code.
+2. Verify the code with `/api/mfa/verify` to enable MFA.
+3. Subsequent logins require a `token` along with email and password.

 ## 🌍 Localization